 I’d never been on the other side of MCM before.
 I’d never considered the logistics of pulling together such a huge event – in May 2016, over 130,000 attended the convention over the weekend (I can’t find stats for May 2017, possibly less due to current events in London).
 We were right next to the entrance, and the sheer volume of people moving through was phenomenal.

+It was a whirlwind of a weekend, with its fair share of highs and lows.
 Here’s a few things I learnt from being behind the table:

 - Sweets on the table are a great ice-breaker – they didn’t always result in sales, but it was a good way of initiating conversation, and meeting some awesome people.